Head Chef at Rick Stein at Bannisters

 I spent some time in Edinburgh and earned my stripes in various Michelin star restaurants.
 Then I found my lovely Lydia and we headed to Australia, and that’s when I decided I wanted to work at Rick Stein’s.

-It hasn't taken long for Mitchell to settle into Port Stephens life and on a recent visit to the beautiful Bannisters Port Stephens we caught up with Mitchell to learn a little more about what Bannister life is really like.
+Quickly fitting into the coastal life of Port Stephens, on a recent visit to the beautiful Bannisters Port Stephens we caught up with Mitchell to learn a little more about what Bannister life is really like.

 It must have been a pretty hectic year for you making the move up from Mollymook, how have you handled the transition?